Harithmetic1/PDE1130-Mini-Project-2/README.md

 7. getPicture() - Function for drawing the picture of the shape to the terminal
 8. getAmountInside() - This function gets a square or rectangle as an argument and returns the amount of times the shape will fit in the parent shape

-## Python's Compiler Import functionality
+## Python's Compiler Import functionality - SOB 33

 When we want to use codes from a module or library, we need to import that library or module into the required program.
 To do this we use the import keyword.